SalesforceDevelopersJapan/LanguageSwitcher/README.md

 #How to build?
 You can create a Lightning App using this component with Lightning App Builder.
-In Lightning App builder, you choose two languages that should be choosed to change.
+In Lightning App builder, you might choose two languages that should be choosed to change.
 And you can also customize texts on the buttons and around the buttons.